The Best Time to Visit The Empire State Building

 The Empire State Building is open every single day, rain or shine, from morning until late, including all holidays.
 Pre-booking is essential and opening hours vary, so do check the Empire State Building website for the latest information before making your booking.

-With Go City, you get access to the 86th-floor observation deck with its uninterrupted 360-degree views of the Big Apple and is accepted for admission until 45 minutes before closing time.
+With Go City, you get access to the 86th-floor observation deck with its uninterrupted 360-degree views of the Big Apple, and entry is allowed until 45 minutes before closing time.
 The number of NYC icons you can spot from up here is truly staggering.
-Tick off the Statue of Liberty, Times Square, the Brooklyn Bridge, Central Park and more from this sky-high vantage point.
+Tick off the Statue of Liberty, Times Square, the Brooklyn Bridge, Central Park, and more from this sky-high vantage point.

 Best time to visit the Empire State Building

-For families with young kids, the best time to visit the Empire State Building is in the mornings before around 11AM.
-Bonus: children aged five and under go free.
+For families with young kids, the best time to visit the Empire State Building is in the mornings, before 11AM.
+And if you’re bringing the little ones, it’s worth knowing that children five or under can enter for absolutely free.
 Meanwhile, late evening visits (after 10PM) reward romantics with uncrowded platforms and splendid views of the illuminated Manhattan skyline.

 The popularity of the Empire State Building means booking is essential.
 We recommend reserving your slot as far ahead as possible to avoid disappointment.